mactul/powermake/README.md

 Powermake extends what is possible to do during the compilation by providing a lot of functions to manipulate your files and a lot of freedom on the way you will implement your makefile.
 Powermake is entirely configurable, but for every behavior you haven't explicitly defined, PowerMake will do most of the job for you by detecting installed toolchains, translating compiler flags, etc...

+## Does PowerMake generates a Makefile like cmake ?

+No.

+PowerMake does not build on top of make, it replaces make.

+We are looking to add a feature to convert a PowerMake into a GNU Makefile but it will never be as powerful as directly running the PowerMake.

 ## For which project is PowerMake suitable?

 PowerMake was specifically designed for complex projects that have very complicated compilation steps, with a lot of pre-built tasks that need to be compiled on multiple operating systems with different options.

 However, today, even for a 5 files project on Linux with GCC, PowerMake is more convenient than make because out of the box it provides a debug/release mode with different options and different build directories, it can generates a compile_commands.json file for a better integration with vscode, it detects better than make when files need to be recompiled, it provides default rebuild/clean/install options without any configuration, etc...

 ## Advantages of PowerMake